mreider/mr-grumpy-pants/content/posts/h20no.md

 Third problem is the combination of the first two problems.
 There's also a Long Island bred (a.k.a loud-ish) wife wandering around, expressing that these, and other problems, should be resolved a.s.a.p.

 Let's turn to the upside then.
 The dispenser is 10 meters from the fridge.
 A 20-meter round trip.
 That’s 40 meters daily, 280 meters weekly, and about 14 km per year.
-So there's some extra exercise to keep these folks hydrated.
+So there's the benefit of some exercise in keeping these folks hydrated.

-Aprapos of nothing.
-Though my exercise is in meters the water jugs are solidly imperial.
-Each one is 18.927 liters.
-That's 5 gallons to you and me.
+Aprapos of nothing, while my exercise is calculated in meters the water jugs are very imperial.
+Each one is 18.927 liters or 5 gallons.
+This is another mystery.

-Same goes for mountain bike tires, which are sold to Europeans in inches, for some crazy reason.
+Same thing goes for mountain bike tires, by the way, which are sold to Europeans in inches, not centimeters, even though nobody knows what an inch looks like over here.

 More useless information for your heads.
 You're welcome.

 ![You're going the wrong way](/images/metric-imperial.png)